 The popular free email clients (Outlook, Gmail) are not suitable for bulk messaging due to their limitations on the number of recipients.

-You can choose a specialized email service, or a multifunctional marketing platform like MailChimp or HubSpot to send your newsletters.
+You can choose a specialized email service, or a multifunctional marketing platform like MailChimp to send your newsletters.
 Some of them provide free plans with limitations.
 For example, Sendinblue has a free plan for companies to send up to 300 emails a day to an unlimited number of contacts.
 But their free plan does have some limitations.
 These platforms are geared specifically for email marketing: automation and segmentation tools, and campaign statistics.

 Your email service most likely has a library of newsletter templates from which you can choose.
 Some of them even include a drag‑and‑drop builder to customize your template.